williamhatch/spree_themes/README.md

 3. We are assuming the theme zip filename to be the theme name and admin cannot upload the other theme with the same name.

 4. We need to compile and minify the assets before publishing the theme using the compile link for proper rendering of theme.

+5. Rails app is using centeral cache store.
+So that Rails.cache.clear can flush cache for all application servers.

 ## Testing